 As you evaluate functional test automation solutions, there are five key areas that you should be able to check off in order to find the best API testing tools.
 There are also some must-haves to maximize ROI.

 Let’s dig into the details of how the Parasoft automated API testing solution guarantees ROI.

 The number of APIs in modern applications is exploding and becoming more and more difficult to manage, let alone test.
 Most applications have a combination of known public interfaces and undocumented APIs that fly under the radar of testers.
 The best way to deal with this scenario is to observe the application during testing to see all the traffic and interfaces used at runtime.

-Parasoft SOAtest includes the smart API test generator, which runs as a web browser extension to capture all of the traffic between the UI and the frontend services.
-Using AI, it deduces the data relationships in the API traffic and creates a test scenario template.
+Parasoft SOAtest includes the smart API test generator, which uses a web browser extension to capture all the traffic between the UI and the frontend services.
+Using artificial intelligence (AI), it deduces the data relationships in the API traffic and creates a test scenario template.
 SOAtest lets testers manipulate these templates to create test suites rapidly and easily.

 By leveraging existing UI tests, teams can create a suite of API tests.
 These tests can be expanded upon to build functional and nonfunctional test suites, while still integrating all test results and metrics with the other realms of testing: unit, API, UI, and other manual tests.

-The future of enterprise architectures is uncertain.
-Trends like the Internet of things (IoT) and microservices have taken off.
-Where does it go from here?
-We’re not sure.
-Regardless, testing tools must be resilient to these changes and support current and future communication mechanisms in applications.
+The future of enterprise architecture is evolving.
+Trends like the Internet of things (IoT) and microservices have expanded the landscape.
+Testing tools must be resilient to these changes and support current and future communication mechanisms in applications.